 This article aims to dismantle the value proposition of generative language models such as ChatGPT by discussing it along four dimensions: capabilities (1), versatility (2), simplification (3), and ease of use (4).
 So if you want to understand why your business should care about GPT, this article is for you!

 It is worth mentioning that this article does not differentiate between the different GPT models.
 The term GPT, in this article, refers to ChatGPT and Davinci, which have comparable capabilities.
 A key difference is that ChatGPT considers the conversation history, while Davinci treats requests entirely isolated from one another.

-Consider my recent article if you seek inspiration and guidance on OpenAI in industry applications.
 And if you are interested in implementing OpenAI, check out these Python tutorials:

 What’s the Deal with Large Generative Language Models á la ChatGPT?

 To understand the value proposition of large generative models, it can be helpful to compare them to Bidirectional Encoder Representations from Transformers (BERT) and its variations (ROBERTA, etc.).